In this piece, CoinMarketCap breaks down Indonesia's attitude towards cryptocurrencies.

 TokoCrypto: TokoCrypto is an exchange that advertises itself as one of the easiest-to-use platforms for crypto traders in Indonesia.
 It is backed by Binance and offers a fiat on-ramp that allows users to convert between Indonesia rupiah and supported cryptocurrencies.

 Binance: Although Binance is not registered with Bappebti, Indonesian citizens can still access the popular crypto exchange.
 Binance offers a wide range of features that include buying, trading and staking cryptocurrencies.

-Bitcoin ATMs: As of May 2021, Indonesia has only one Bitcoin ATM, which is located in the country's capital, Jakarta.
+, which is located in the country's capital, Jakarta.
 However, it is important to note that using a Bitcoin ATM involves high transaction fees of roughly 5-10%.